Life As a Sheriff or Deputy Sheriff

 The table below shows the approximate number of Sheriffs and Deputy Sheriffs employed by various industries.

-Those interested in being a Sheriff or Deputy Sheriff may also be interested in:
+Those thinking about becoming a Sheriff or Deputy Sheriff might also be interested in the following careers:

 Career changers with experience as a Sheriff or Deputy Sheriff sometimes find work in one of the following fields: